Helen Petousis-Harris: Pertussis vaccination

 In 2016 Petousis-Harris and a team of researchers evaluated whether the switch from whole cell to acellular pertussis vaccine had contributed to the resurgence of pertussis disease in many countries which had made that change in the administration of the vaccine.
-The study assesses the duration of protection on 520,183 children using Infanrix, reporting on hospitalisation separately from notifications.
-The study finds "a high level of protection with no reduction in VE (vaccine effectiveness) following both the primary course and the first booster dose. ...[and]...these findings support a 3-dose primary course of acellular vaccine with no booster dose until 4 years of age."
+The study assessed the duration of protection on 520,183 children using Infanrix, reporting on hospitalisation separately from notifications.
+The study found "a high level of protection with no reduction in VE (vaccine effectiveness) following both the primary course and the first booster dose. ...[and]...these findings [supported] a 3-dose primary course of acellular vaccine with no booster dose until 4 years of age".

 Petousis-Harris took part in a cohort study in 2018 that explored safety outcomes in pregnant women in New Zealand who had received pertussis immunisation using Tdap vaccine.
-After conducting a retrospective observational study of women who received the vaccine during pregnancy, the authors conclude that there were no detectable adverse outcomes and were confident the study shows that Tdap can be administered safely to pregnant women.
-This was confirmed in another study on 793 women that concludes: "Vaccination with Tdap in pregnant women was well tolerated with no SAE likely to be caused by the vaccine."
-Further research that monitored infants exposed to Tdap during pregnancy found data that adds further evidence that using Tdap at this time is effective in reducing pertussis in young children.
+After conducting a retrospective observational study of women who received the vaccine during pregnancy, the authors concluded that there were no detectable adverse outcomes and were confident the study showed that Tdap could be administered safely to pregnant women.
+This was confirmed in another study on 793 women that concluded: "Vaccination with Tdap in pregnant women was well tolerated with no SAE likely to be caused by the vaccine."
+The impact on infants of Tdap vaccine in utero was evaluated in a 2019 study in which Petousis-Harris participated and the findings [supported] "the safety of administration of pertussis immunisation during pregnancy".
+Further research that monitored infants exposed to Tdap during pregnancy found data-based evidence that using Tdap at this time was effective in reducing pertussis in young children.

+By March 2023 New Zealand faced a possible whooping cough epidemic.
+Petousis-Harris and Hannah Chisholm, an epidemiologist from Auckland University, explained how the usual cycles of herd immunity had been disrupted by COVID-19 restrictions, and with declining immunisation coverage, whooping cough along with measles, respiratory syncytial virus and influenza was likely to increase.
+Of particular concern was the effect on infants and young children, of whom around one third in New Zealand were said to be unvaccinated, and for Māori infants there was an even greater decline in coverage.
+The writers contended that infant fatalities could be prevented by high rates of vaccination by pregnant women and infants.
+It was also noted that other social and environmental factors that contributed to the spread of infectious such as housing conditions, needed to be dealt with by interventions and policies but this was a challenge because of an "under-resourced workforce, and a revised health system that [had] yet to demonstrate its worth".